 Good question!
 Let’s start with the basics.
 A dehumidifier is a machine designed to lower the humidity indoors.

-If your home suffers from high humidity — a common problem in the South, in particular — you can set up a dehumidifier to lower the indoor relative humidity (RH) to a desired threshold.
+If your home suffers from high humidity — a common problem in the South, in particular — you can set up a dehumidifier to lower the indoor relative humidity (RH) to the desired threshold.
 In many homes, RH ranges between 65% and 80% from spring through fall.
 With a dehumidifier, you can get the RH down to a much more comfortable 50% to 55%.

-Basically, a dehumidifier is a device that's designed to manage humidity beyond what your home's air conditioner is capable of.
+A dehumidifier is a device that’s designed to manage humidity beyond what your home’s air conditioner is capable of.

 When the dehumidifier is running, the humidity removal process unfolds as follows:

 - A fan inside the dehumidifier brings air into the unit

 - Inside the dehumidifier, moisture in the air is converted into condensation on the outside of an interior coil with the refrigerant inside of it; this is very similar to how an air conditioner works.